kklamberty/3601-lab1_HTML-CSS/README.md

 - [CSS Validation](http://jigsaw.w3.org/css-validator/)

 #### Example Website:
-- [Here](https://umm-csci-3601.github.io/3601-lab1-example/)is an example of a web page put together by students in a previous offering of this course.
+- [Here](https://umm-csci-3601.github.io/3601-lab1-example/) is an example of a web page put together by students in a previous offering of this course.
 You should avoid basing your design on this example, it's just here to help you get an idea of what the requirements are actually talking about.